conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 To deactivate an environment, type: ``conda deactivate``

-NOTE: Replace ``myenv`` with the environment name.

-Conda removes the path name ``myenv`` from your system command.
+Conda removes the path name for the currently active environment from your system command.

-TIP: In Windows, it is good practice to deactivate one environment before activating another.
+NOTE: To simply return to the base environment, it's better to call ``conda activate`` with no environment specified, rather than to try to deactivate.
+If you run ``conda deactivate`` from your base environment, you may lose the ability to run conda at all.
+Don't worry, that's local to this shell - you can start a new one.

 .. _determine-current-env: